-- What happens/how do I feel if I miss this meal, or if it’s very late or very early?
+- How do I feel if I miss this meal, or if it’s late or early?

-- During what part of the day do I feel hungriest?
+- What part of the day do I feel most hungry?

-Try to schedule your fasting period so that it covers the parts of the day when you tend to be less hungry and least likely to eat; otherwise you may be tempted to break your fast too early or to overeat during your eating window.
+Try to schedule your fasting period when you tend to be less hungry and least likely to eat; otherwise, you might break your fast too early or overeat during your eating window.

-Once you’ve identified the most important part of the day for your eating window to cover, pick set times for that window to open and close.
-For instance, if you’re skipping breakfast (or eating a late breakfast and early dinner), you might set your eating window from 11 a.m. to 7 p.m.
-And if breakfast is the most important meal of your day, you might choose to eat from 9 a.m. to 5 p.m.
+Once you’ve identified the most vital part of your day for your eating window, choose what time you want your window to begin and end.
+For instance, if you’re going to skip breakfast or eat a late breakfast and early dinner, you might set your eating window from 11 am to 7 pm.
+And if you can’t start your day without breakfast, you might choose to eat from 9 am to 5 pm.